 Julie is particularly interested in supporting the development of specialty areas within the College as well as how the College, its branches and special interest groups, can maximise opportunities for providing professional development, networking, support and ambassadorship to mental health nurses and for mental health nursing.

-Board Chair Finance, Audit & Risk Committee: Scott Trueman
+Board Chair Finance, Audit & Risk Committee: Dr. Scott Trueman

 Scott's PhD was a case study titled; ‘Remote generalist nurses caring for mental health clients; an interpretive case study’.
 The conception of this study arises from his extensive working experience in remote Australia.